Christianity and Dysfunctional Societies

 “Of the many influences that have shaped the United States into a distinctive nation and people, none may be said to be more fundamental and enduring than the Bible.”
 I suspect there is much truth in that, though in the opposite sense to which he intended!
 (For a list of US presidential quotes about the bible, see [2] ).

-There is a beAmericalief in American folklore that America is “God’s country” because, metaphorically, America is a shining city upon a hill.
+There is a belief in American folklore that America is “God’s country” because, metaphorically, America is a shining city upon a hill.
 The source of this idea is in Matthew’s Gospel, when Jesus says to his disciples,

 “Ye are the light of the world.
 A city that is set on an hill cannot be hid” (Matt.
 5:14, KJV.)

 Some recent American presidents and presidential contenders, namely John F. Kennedy, Ronald Reagan, Walter Mondale, Bill Clinton, Michael Dukakis, and George W. Bush, have all claimed that the US was a “shining city on the hill,” by which they meant an exemplary example of an ideal society.
 The facts contradict this claim.
 “God’s country” has the highest rates of murder, juvenile mortality, sexually transmitted disease, abortion, and adolescent pregnancy in the developed world.
-“God’s country” has recently gone to war in two Islamic countries, partly because of the Christian beliefs of George W. Bush’s government, which was prochristian americabably only elected due to the Christian vote.
+“God’s country” has recently gone to war in two Islamic countries, partly because of the Christian beliefs of George W. Bush’s government, which was probably only elected due to the Christian vote.

 I have no wish to offend Americans, but only to point out that there appears to be a strong positive correlation between Christian religiosity and social problems.